hittingray/gw2-raidar-uploader-newest/README.md

 If you are updating from a previous version, only copy `UploadNewestToRaidar.bat` and `curl.exe`.
 Copying `settings.txt` will overwrite your settings file and you will have to re-enter your username and password.

+If you are paranoid about your username/password, you may verify that my included version of curl is the same as documented in the release notes via a checksum, or you may download it again yourself.

 ## Usage ##
 The first time set up of this script requires you to input your GW2 username and password into `settings.txt`.
 The fields are currently blank and your username and password should be put after the =.
 Example: